-Electricity Repair category: 2 Notes: Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
-Re-wiring works are likely required in the near future.
+Electricity Repair category: 2 Notes: Aspects of the electrical installation are defective and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Sockets were noted to be mounted on skirting boards which will not comply with all current up to date regulations and standards.
+Electrical fittings were noted to be mounted on skirting boards and timber panelling which would not comply with modern regulations.